 - Protein obtained from beans is significantly less expensive compared to other sources and contributes to food security in multiple ways, such as for the smallholder farmers who consume part of their agricultural produce.

 - With food waste being one of the main problems related to food security, beans have a long shelf life and can be stored for months without losing their high nutritional value, providing increased food availability between harvests.

 - Beans are an excellent complementary food for infants and young children to meet their daily nutritional needs.
 They can be incorporated into children’s diets through family meals and school meal programs in both developed and developing countries.

 - The United States is a global leader in dry bean production and export.

-- In 2016, U.S. exports of dry beans are estimated at $320 million.
-Approximately 20% of annual U.S. dry bean production is exported annually.
+- In 2020, U.S. exports of dry beans totaled $426 million.
+Approximately 33% of annual U.S. dry bean production is exported annually.

 - Major U.S. universities are conducting extensive dry bean research to develop new varieties of insect and disease-resistant dry beans.